-ROYAL MAIL AND ACCOMMODATION COACH,
+ROYAL MAIL AND ACCOMMODATION COACH, Between Petticodiac and Miramichi.

-Between Petticodiac and Miramichi.
-Between Petticodiac and Miramichi.
-The subscriber takes this opportunity of returning his sincere thanks, for the very liberal patronage he has received for the last three months, on this line; and now begs leave to inform the public, that he has furnished himself with first rate Horses, and a good, comfortable Coach, for the accommodation of travellers, and having contracted for the conveyance of Her Majesty's Mails twice a week on the above route, This Coach will leave Mrs Perrigo's Hotel, Petticodiae, on the arrival of the St. John and Halifax Mails, on the days of Wednesday and Sunday in every week, and Wednesday and Sunday in every week, and passing through Shediac, Richibucto, and Kouchibouguae, will arrive in Miraraichi on the following mornings at seven o'clock; and will leave the subscriber's residence in New-castle, on the mornings of Tuesday and Saturday in each week, at five o'clock, A. M, and Layton's (Royal) Hotel, Chatham, at a quarter before six, A. M., and arrive at Petticodiae the ame night at eleven o'clock.
+The subscriber takes this opportunity of re turning his sincere thanks, for the very liberal patronage he has received for the last three months, on this line; and now begs leave to inform the public, that he has furnished him-self with first rate Horses, and a good, com-fortable Coach, for the accommodation of trafortable Coach, for the accommodation of tra-vellers, and having contracted for the convey-ance of Her Majesty's Mails twice a week on the above route, This Coach will leave Mrs Perrigo's Hotel, Petricodiae, on the arrival of the St. John and Halifax Mails, on the days of Wednesday and Sunday in every week, and passing through Shediac, Richibucto, and Kouchibouguae, will arrive in Miranichi on the following mornings at seven o'clock; and will leave the subscriber's residence in New-castle, on the mornings of Tuesday and Satur-day in each week, at five o'clock, A. M., and Layton's (Royal) Hotel, Chatham, at a quarter before six, A. M., and arrive at Petricodiae the before six, A. M., and arrive at Petticodiac the same night at eleven o'clock.